 5. Costume Jewelry

 Old costume and fashion jewelry are at risk of having a lot of lead.
 Before purchasing any accessories for parties, costume props, or as gifts to children, make sure to buy those which do not have lead in them.
 Also, check if hand-me-down accessories from friends or relatives are made of safe materials.
 If you cannot determine the quality, better have it checked or just don’t use it at all if it’s fancy metals.

-How to Deal with Products that Have Lead
+How to Deal With Products Containing Lead